2020 Baltimore Ravens season: Week 3: Kansas City Chiefs 34, Baltimore Ravens 20

 This loss snapped a 14-game regular season winning streak dating back to week 4 of last season; it also dropped Jackson's record as a starter to 0–3 against Patrick Mahomes and the Chiefs.
 It was the Ravens' only multi-score loss of the season.

 Week 4: Baltimore Ravens 31, Washington Football Team 17

 Lamar Jackson threw for 193 yards and 2 touchdowns, rushed for 52 yards and 1 touchdown making him the fastest player in NFL history to reach 5,000 yards passing and 2,000 yards rushing.

 Week 5: Baltimore Ravens 27, Cincinnati Bengals 3

 Baltimore's defense dominated the matchup, sacking rookie Bengals' QB Joe Burrow seven times and allowing just 3 points in a blowout win.
 It also was the Ravens' fourth straight win over the Bengals.

 Week 6: Baltimore Ravens 30, Philadelphia Eagles 28

 After taking a 17–0 halftime lead, Baltimore survived a furious second-half rally from the Eagles, stopping a two-point conversion, recovering the ensuing onside kick, and getting a first down in the final two minutes to earn their third straight win, and their first ever road win over the Eagles.
+It was John Harbaugh's 2nd return to Philadelphia.